Swami83m/EuropeanHoliday/README.md

  **Introduction**
  An iOS native application to demonstrate the integration of RESTFUL services and update the  User Interface with received data.
-This application uses the PUBLIC API to get the get the data from server using native network methods and display it into UITableView.
+This application uses the PUBLIC API to get the data from server using native network methods and display it into UITableView.
 The application follows
  MVVM architecture, SOLID principles for concern separation, cocoa pods for API network calls and Code coverage.
 Moreover Unit testing is performed at Mocking the API calls and parsing .json file inside the project bundle.